 The bill comes as part of a broader Republican effort to reduce discretionary federal spending and "right-size" the IRS after pandemic-era budget expansions and Inflation Reduction Act funding.

 With fewer agents and resources, audit volume may decrease, particularly for low- and middle-income taxpayers.
-However, high-income individuals and entities may still face targeted enforcement under existing priorities.
+However, high-income individuals and entities may still face targeted IRS enforcement under existing priorities.

 If budget cuts are enacted, the IRS may prioritize digital enforcement (e.g., algorithmic flagging, AI risk scoring) over traditional agent-driven audits.
 Practitioners should expect more automated correspondence audits and system-generated notices.